djangofan/WebDriverTestingTemplate/README.md

 # Info

 This is a Java project that can be used as a template (or archetype) to start a WebDriver web browser testing<br/>
 project.
-I chose to simplify and not to implement most Selenium "remote" features, therefore implementing a<br/>
-project using simply WebDriver and Gradle.<br/>
+I chose to simplify and and implement using simply WebDriver and Gradle.<br/>

 I am very much interested in others forking my code and/or letting me know how it can be improved.

 The idea here is to replace your existing automation framework, such as "HP Quality Center", "XStudio", or "Rational<br/>
 Functional Tester", with a pure Java solution managed by the Gradle build system.
+I use Jenkins to schedule my tests<br/>
+and run them.

 # Project Layout
 <br/>